-For a couple of days, Waterwipes (often on special offer in Boots) or Nilaqua waterless wash will be enough for a makeshift clean-up.
+For a couple of days, biodegrdaable and all-natural Aqua Wipes or Nilaqua waterless wash will be enough for a makeshift clean-up.
 Take a portable water carrier like the four-litre Source Liquitainer and refill whenever you get the chance.
 For longer trips, intersperse campsite stays or use the facilities in pubs, leisure centres and the like.

 There are a few portable showers out there, and some homemade options, but you’d need to be somewhere quite warm to make these bearable.
 We’ve also found the trickle you get from them is just not worth the bother.